 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.

-- Never share medicine pens, needles, or syringes with other people for any reason.
+- Never share medicine pens, needles, or syringes.
 There is a risk of infection if needles, pens, or syringes are used by more than one person.

-- Bydureon® patients: Use this medicine as soon as you remember if you miss a dose, as long as your next dose is due at least 3 days later.
-Skip the missed dose and go back to your regular dosing schedule if your next dose is 1 or 2 days later.
+- Bydureon®: Use this medicine as soon as you remember, as long as your next dose is due at least 3 days later.
+Skip the missed dose and go back to your regular dosing schedule if your next dose is due 1 or 2 days later.
 Do not use 2 doses of this medicine fewer than 3 days apart.